gsoyez/lh2015-qg/README.md

      rivet --analysis=MC_LHQG_EE fifo.hepmc -H your_preferred_output.yoda
    For q/g enrichment, run it once for quarks and once for gluons.

-5. To produce efficiency information, run ./compute-efficiencies.py <quark>.yoda <gluon>.yoda <efficiency>.yoda
-   which will, given the quark and gluon output, produce
-   <efficiency>.yoda with the efficiency histograms and output to
-   stdout a table with a bunch of quality measures (see notes in tex/ for details)
+5. Produce the separation information and plots by runnung ./post-process.sh

+   This does a few things:
+     - it creates the separation tables and yoda histograms for all the results
+     - it rebins the histograms for nicer plots
+     - it produces the quark, gluon and separation MC comparison plots (parton and hadron level)
+     - it generate summary histograms ans plot them Check plots.log for details of the run and enjoy the plots in plots/...

+Note that individual results can be obtained by individual tools (see the file description above) and the rivet-mkhtml tool.

-6. create the plots [from the yoda files] running rivet-mkhtml <list of yoda files to plot>
+     rivet-mkhtml <list of yoda files to plot> -o directory [-c config file]

 Results available